Mugengano18/PingPong-Project/README.md

 # PingPong-Project
-this is a ping-pong game
+this is a ping-pong game.thank you